 Robert Newlon Airport RV Camping and Fly in Cafe

-Located in Huntington in southeastern West Virginia on the Ohio River and the border with Ohio, Robert Newlon Airport RV Camping and Fly In Cafe provides 30 full-hookup pull-through sites for RV campers interested in the sights and sounds of Huntington.
+Located in Huntington, Robert Newlon Airport RV Camping and Fly In Cafe provides 30 full-hookup pull-through sites for RV campers.
 Situated alongside the airport, the RV campground features a primitive beach on the shores of the Ohio and offers boats, kayaks, and canoes from a local rental concessionaire.
 Guests have access to a well-known restaurant, airplane flights, and walking tours of Huntington.

 Coopers Rock State Forest McCollum Campground

-Situated only 22 minutes east of Morgantown along the northern border of West Virginia with Pennsylvania, Coopers Rock State Forest McCollum Campground has 25 RV pull-through spaces with 30-amp electric service.
+Situated only 22 minutes east of Morgantown, Coopers Rock State Forest McCollum Campground has 25 RV pull-through spaces with 30-amp electric service.
 The campground provides restrooms and showers, and a dump station is available.
-A modern playground lets kids play their hearts out under the West Virginia woods.
-Visitors have no problem keeping connected through the Wi-Fi system this park supports.
-The views of the tree-covered hills and deep valleys are amazing.
+A modern playground lets kids play their hearts out and guests have no problem keeping connected through the Wi-Fi system this park supports.

 Leigh Mason Campground